From Michigan to Massachusetts and Minnesota, these cities come alive during the coldest part of the year.

 To help compile our top picks for the absolute best winter cities in North America, we tapped winter city expert Patrick Coleman, founder of the Winter Cities Institute.
 The Winter Cities Institute identifies, promotes and shares the positive attributes of winter living, new concepts in architecture and urban design, and success stories from those places that are thriving in the North.

-According to Coleman, “Some northern or ‘winter cities’ are finding the winter season can be a place-making asset and attract new residents and business opportunities.
+Coleman states, “Some northern or ‘winter cities’ find the winter season can be a place-making asset and attract new residents and business opportunities.
 These cities embrace the winter season and work to develop a winter culture that truly celebrates snow and cold.”

 So with that in mind, we give you four cities that thrive during the winter months.

-Minneapolis is possibly the coldest city on our list, but it embraces the cold temps with tons of winter activities — namely, winter biking.
-Minneapolis has quickly become the center of the winter biking scene.
-It hosts the Winter Bike Expo each December where winter biking enthusiasts gather to ride their bikes, demo new products and learn about how to “better” their biking commute in the winter months.
+Minneapolis is possibly the coldest city on our list, but it embraces the freezing temps with tons of winter activities — namely, winter biking.
+As a result, Minneapolis has quickly become the center of the winter biking scene.
+It hosts the Winter Bike Expo each December, where winter biking enthusiasts gather to ride their bikes, demo new products and learn about how to “better” their biking commute in the winter months.

 Cambridge hosts a Winter Farmers Market at the Cambridge Community Center so people can buy fresh foods grown and made in Massachusetts during the cold months.
-The city is also experimenting with protected bike lane design for snowy conditions and gives winter bikers everything they need to know for staying safe and warm on its city website.
+The city is also experimenting with a protected bike lane design for snowy conditions and gives winter bikers everything they need to know to stay safe and warm on its city website.

-One of the snowiest cities in North America, Houghton’s city master plan expertly addresses the challenges of winter livability.
-With the largest snowmobile trail system in the state of Michigan, you can enjoy 230+ miles of exquisitely groomed trails as well as participate in dogsledding fun.
-Downhill and cross country skiing is also readily available with Mont Ripley Ski Area and Mount Bohemia nearby.
+One of the snowiest cities in North America, Houghton’s master plan expertly addresses the challenges of winter livability.
+With the most extensive snowmobile trail system in the state of Michigan, you can enjoy 230+ miles of exquisitely groomed trails and participate in dogsledding fun.
+Downhill and cross-country skiing are also readily available with Mont Ripley Ski Area and Mount Bohemia nearby.
 Winter in Houghton is always a good time.